NinaCarlino/blog/source/blog/2015/limit-the-many-in-a-one-to-many-python.markdown

 ---

 While working on our most recent contract the client described a relationship between two entities.
-In this relationship each of the first entity had "up to, but not more than, 3" of the second.
+In this relationship each of the first entity had "up to but not more than 3" of the second.

 For clarity's sake let's call the first entity a **Farmer** and the second entity we'll call a **BlindMouse**.
 The situation that the client was describing (in terms of a relational database) is called a **one-to-many** relationship.
 However, in most cases there is not a limit to the number of the **many** (the number of **BlindMouses**) that the **one** (a **Farmer**) can have.
 The solution we came up to throw a custom exception if an attempt is made to add more than the allowed number of records (**BlindMouses**) that can be associated with the foreign key of the **one** (**BlindMouse.farmer_id**)